Determining the False Statement: A Deep Dive into Critical Thinking and Analytical Skills

 Example 2:

 Statement A is a hasty generalization.
-While social media use can contribute to anxiety in some individuals, it doesn't always lead to increased anxiety for everyone.
+Because of that, while social media use can contribute to anxiety in some individuals, it doesn't always lead to increased anxiety for everyone.
 Statement C is also false; penguins and ostriches are birds that cannot fly.
 Statements B and D are generally supported by scientific consensus.

 Example 3 (More Complex):